Skip to content

 Last updated:

-In the century since John Augustus Larson's instrument first inscribed blood-pressure, respiratory, and electrodermal traces onto a paper drum at the Berkeley Police Department in 1921, the polygraph has accumulated a following among law-enforcement agencies and a courtroom record that is almost uniformly hostile.
-The gap between practitioner belief and scientific consensus is rarely as stark in any forensic discipline.
+Since John Augustus Larson's instrument first inscribed blood-pressure, respiratory, and electrodermal traces onto a paper drum at the Berkeley Police Department in 1921, the polygraph has built a large following among law-enforcement agencies while accumulating a courtroom record that is almost uniformly hostile.
+Practitioner belief and scientific consensus have diverged more sharply here than in almost any other forensic discipline.

 The polygraph machine records physiological responses that the examiner cannot directly observe: small changes in skin conductance, the slight arrhythmia of a pulse under stress, the shallow breathing of an anxious subject.
 The premise is that lying produces detectable physiological arousal.
 That premise is not wrong: deception does produce arousal in many people, some of the time.
 The problem the National Research Council identified in its comprehensive 2003 review is that the premise is nowhere near strong enough to support the inference the polygraph industry asks courts to accept.
 Anxiety, medication, countermeasures, and sheer individual variation all erode the signal.
 A skilled actor, a psychopath with blunted autonomic reactivity, or a truthful person who fears being disbelieved can all push a polygraph result in the wrong direction.